rasca/ras-blog/src/content/blog/2024-10-30-flou-license.md

 ## A realistic approach

-MIT is the current standard for open source frameworks being a permissive license that's widely recognized and used.
+The [MIT license](https://choosealicense.com/licenses/mit/) is the current standard for open source frameworks being a permissive license that's widely recognized and used.
 Its main drawbacks for us is that it enables unfair competition from big tech and derivate work might not be open-sourced.
 Its main appeal is that it won't prevent anyone from using and contributing to Flou if they choose.

 We want to be transparent about our monetization strategy to help Flou meet its goals.
 Our business roadmap focuses on three main pillars: